HomeFAQ

 Healing

 6 to 12 months for full internal healing.
 The outer skin may appear healed at 2–4 months, but the internal fistula continues maturing.
-Never change jewelry based solely on how it looks — confirm with your piercer first.
-See our complete helix guide for the full timeline.
+Never change jewelry based solely on how it looks: confirm with your piercer first.
+See our complete helix guide and week-by-week helix healing timeline for the full picture.

 Most piercing problems are irritation, not infection.
 Irritation: small bump near the jewelry, mild redness, clear or white-tinged crust (dried lymph fluid).
 Infection: fever, rapidly spreading redness, green or yellow pus with a bad smell, red streaks extending from the piercing.
-Irritation is fixable at home.
-Infection requires a doctor — do not delay.
+Irritation is usually a fit, pressure, or aftercare problem.
+Infection signs need medical attention.
+See our irritation bump vs infection guide for the fuller breakdown.

-Only after the piercing is fully healed — and only confirmed by a professional piercer, not by how it looks.
+Only after the piercing is fully healed, and only after a professional piercer confirms it.
+Not based on how it looks alone.
 Minimum timelines: lobes 6–8 weeks, nostril 4–6 months, cartilage (helix, daith, tragus) 9–12 months, navel 9–12 months, nipple 9–12 months.
-Changing early is one of the most common causes of lasting complications.
+Changing jewelry too early is one of the most common causes of lasting complications.

-A downsize is replacing your initial (longer) starter post with a shorter post that fits your healed anatomy.
+A downsize is replacing your initial longer starter post with a shorter post that fits your anatomy once swelling drops.
 Your piercer uses a longer post initially to accommodate swelling.
 After 6–8 weeks the swelling reduces and a long post snags constantly, causing irritation.
-Downsizing at 6–8 weeks is one of the single most important steps to prevent long-term complications — and one most people skip.
+Downsizing at 6–8 weeks is one of the most important steps for preventing long-term complications, and one many people skip.
+See our full downsize guide.

 Materials

 ASTM F136 implant-grade titanium is the APP’s primary recommendation for initial jewelry.
 It is completely nickel-free, the lightest body jewelry metal (critical for cartilage), and can be anodized to any colour without dyes.
 Solid 14k or 18k gold is also safe but heavier and more expensive.
-See our full titanium vs gold guide.
+See our full titanium vs gold guide and materials hub.

 No. Gold-plated, gold-filled, and gold-vermeil jewelry are not solid gold.
 The base metal (usually brass or copper) causes reactions, especially in healing piercings.
 The gold coating chips over time and contaminates the piercing channel.
 Only solid 14k or 18k gold is safe.

 Internally threaded: threads are inside the post, keeping the smooth external surface against the piercing channel.
 Threadless (press-fit): a bent post end holds tension with no threading at all.
 Both are safe for healing piercings.
-Externally threaded (threads on the outside of the post) is not recommended — rough threading drags through healing tissue on insertion.
+Externally threaded jewelry, with threads on the outside of the post, is not recommended because rough threading can drag through healing tissue during insertion.
+See our full threading system guide.

 Aftercare

-No — never.
+No. Never.
 Rotating jewelry is a persistent myth.
 The healing fistula is fragile new tissue.
 Rotating the jewelry tears it repeatedly, extending healing time and frequently causing irritation bumps.
 Leave the jewelry completely still at all times.
-See our 7 aftercare mistakes guide.
+See our 7 aftercare mistakes guide for the full breakdown.

 Avoid submersion for a minimum of 8 weeks for lobes and the full healing period for cartilage.
 Pools contain chlorine and bacteria.
 Open water (lakes, rivers, sea) contains pathogens that can cause serious infections in healing piercings.
 If you must swim, use a waterproof bandage and rinse with saline immediately after.